17.4 COPYRIGHT—SUBJECT MATTER—IDEAS AND EXPRESSION

-Copyright law allows the author of an original work to prevent others from copying the way or form the author used to express the ideas in the author’s work.
-Only the particular [way of expressing] [expression of] an idea can be copyrighted and protected.
+Copyright law allows the author of an original work to stop others from copying the original expression in the author’s work.
+Only the particular expression of an idea can be copyrighted and protected.
 Copyright law does not give the author the right to prevent others from copying or using the underlying ideas contained in the work, such as any procedures, processes, systems, methods of operation, concepts, principles or discoveries.
 [In order to protect any ideas in the work from being copied, the author must secure some other form of legal protection because ideas cannot be copyrighted.]

 Copyright law does not protect facts and ideas within a work.
 SOFA Entm’t, Inc. v.
 Dodger Prods., Inc., 709 F.3d 1273, 1279 (9th Cir.2013).
 The Ninth Circuit has explained that "[t]he real task in a copyright infringement action . . . is to determine whether there has been copying of the expression of an idea rather than just the idea itself. . . .
 Only . . . expression may be protected and only it may be infringed."
 Sid & Marty Krofft Television v.
 McDonald’s Corp., 562 F.2d 1157, 1163 (9th Cir.1977) (implying that idea-expression dichotomy is issue of fact for jury); see generally Golan v.
 Holder, 132 S. Ct.
 873, 890 (2012) (explaining idea-expression dichotomy of copyright law).
 Instructing the jury on substantial similarity can cover this aspect of copyright infringement.